 NOTE: Incorrectly-formatted questions will be automatically read as short-answer questions.

 2. Click "Create Assessment" to complete assessment creation.
 Proceed to "Settings" (next page) to learn about changing settings on this assessment.

 Editing or Publishing Your Assessment

-NOTE: Any changes made to the Working Copies assessment will not be made to already published assessments in the Published Copies section.
+NOTE: Any changes made to the unpublished/draft Copies assessment will not be made to already published assessments in the Published Copies section.
 If you want to make changes to already published assessment, change the copy in the Published Copies section.

 Once an assessment is created there will be a set of actions available.